zawiszaty/ig-task/README.md

 * In .env.example proper connection to database is established.

-* Using proper DDD structure is preferred (with elements like entity, value object, repository, mapper / proxy, DTO) but not mandatory.
+* Using proper DDD structure is mandatory (with elements like entity, value object, repository, mapper / proxy, DTO).
 Unit tests in plus.

 * Docker is in docker catalog and you need only do